helidon-io/helidon/webserver/observe/observe/README.md

 # Discovery

+When an application is bootstrapped using `ServiceRegistryManager`, `ObserveProvider` instances are discovered from the owning service registry.
+Existing providers loaded using `ServiceLoader` are bridged into the registry when service loader discovery is enabled.

-`ObserveProvider` instances are discovered using `ServiceLoader`.
-In case an explicit `Observer` is registered with the same `type` as a provider, the provider will not be used (so we do not duplicate services).
+When an `ObserveFeature` is built directly, providers are discovered using `ServiceLoader`.
+An explicitly configured `Observer` with the same `type` takes precedence so the observer is not duplicated.

 # Endpoints